 What is Screw Handedness?

-The handedness of a screw refers to the direction in which the helical thread wraps around the screw shaft - right-hand threads run in a clockwise direction, whereas left-hand threads run in a anti-clockwise direction.
+The handedness of a screw refers to the direction in which the helical thread wraps around the screw shaft - right-hand threads run in a clockwise direction, whereas left-hand threads (as seen in our range of left handed threaded bars) run in a anti-clockwise direction.

 It may seem obvious that the ‘handedness’ of a screw originates from human physiology.
 The majority of the human race is right handed, and the right hand rotates (or more specifically ‘pronates’) in a clockwise direction, which makes right-handed screw installation ergonomically inclined towards the use of the right hand.